Black History Month: Honoring black history through art

 “There’s many places throughout this country that have not shown artwork done by black artists,” said Jamil Burton.
 “You hear some opinions that say it doesn’t sell, and that’s false, because it does.”

-That’s why other black artist like Jamil Burton say sharing their American experience is essential.
+That’s why other black artist like Burton say sharing their American experience is essential.

 “I feel like I don’t have the luxury to just paint a pretty picture, my art should reflect the times I’m living in and so on,” said Burton.